Financial Aid Programs

 Full-Time Student Success Grant (FTSSG)

-The Full-Time Student Success Grant (FTSSG) is a new CA State program beginning with Fall 2015.
+The Full-Time Student Success Grant (FTSSG) is a CA State program that started Fall 2015.

-- It is designed for students who were granted a Cal Grant B for the 2016-17 year and are getting disbursements at the Full-Time amount.
+- It is designed for students who are granted a Cal Grant B and are getting disbursements at the Full-Time amount.

-- This new grant, FTSSG, is $200 each quarter for the fall, winter, and spring terms, assuming FT enrollment.
-Beginning with Fall 2016, recipients of a Cal Grant C award for the 16-17 academic year will also be eligible for the FTSSG if they are Full-Time students.
+- This new grant, FTSSG, is $333 each quarter for the fall, winter, and spring terms, assuming Full-Time enrollment.
+Recipients of a Cal Grant C award will also be eligible for the FTSSG if they are Full-Time students.

 If you have any questions, please do not hesitate to contact the Financial Aid Office.